Respiratory Health: How to Build A Resilient Lung Microbiome

 Metabolic syndrome is initially characterized by insulin resistance, abdominal obesity, hypertension, and hyperlipidemia.
 But people with average weight can have metabolic syndrome too.

-For the lungs, increased systemic inflammation elevates vulnerability to viral and bacteria, increasing the risk for asthma, chronic obstructive pulmonary disease, and lung cancer.4,5,6
+For the lungs, increased systemic inflammation elevates vulnerability to viral and bacteria, increasing the risk for asthma, chronic obstructive pulmonary disease, and lung cancer.(4,5,6)

 Microbes that reside in the gut produce enzymes that convert food into metabolites and impact immune function when absorbed into the bloodstream.
 The gut and the lungs are connected through a complex web of immune messengers called the typical mucosal response.

 Also, the recurrent use of antibiotics affects the gut and increases susceptibility to the influenza virus; vice versa, lung changes can change gut function.
-Research has found that lungs infected by influenza also triggered imbalances in the gut microbiome.
-8
+On the other hand research also shows that lungs infected by influenza can trigger imbalances in the gut microbiome.(8)

 How can I improve my lung health?